fluentmigrator/documentation/articles/runners/runner-console.md

 ## `--tag=VALUE`

 Filters migrations to be run based on tags.
-See [Filter migrations run based on tags](xref:migration-filter-tags)
+See [Filter migrations run based on tags](xref:migration-filter-tags).
+See also `--include-untagged` option.

+## `--include-untagged`

+Includes untagged migrations.
+By default, if you use `--tag=VALUE` to filter migrations to be run based on tags, untagged migrations will be excluded.

 ## `--context=VALUE`